dataviscourse/tutorials/lectures/lecture-more-advanced-d3.md

 {% include code.html id="linked_view" file="linked_view.html" code="" js="false" preview="true" %}

-Let us take a look at indvidual classes and compare how the code is structured.
+Let us take a look at individual classes and compare how the code is structured.

 ### Scatterplot With Brush